zangrafx/webplatformdaily-site/data/latest.md

 The source code of this web-site is [on GitHub](https://github.com/simevidas/webplatformdaily-site).
 This includes all the data (which is in Markdown files).
 The README file of the repository also serves as a FAQ.
 Refer to it for information about this web-site.

+## **STATUS UPDATE**

+Hi everyone!
+This digest will be offline for 3 weeks.
+During the first week (August 12th to 18th), I’ll define my plans for upcoming features.
+On Sunday, August 18th, I’ll release a “master issue” on GitHub detailing those plans.
+I welcome feedback.
+Then, I’ll be on vacation for 2 weeks.
+The next daily will be released on September 2nd.

 ## August 9th, 2013

  - News